 The reality is that a majority of Church members do not live in perfect family situations.
 I’m not sure anyone lives in that perfect ideal family. … we are on this earth to learn the skills of strong family relationships, no matter what our own situation is. … The Lord sees you. … If you trust your life to Him, His hand will guide you every step of the way until you are happy and at peace with all the desires of your heart.

 This article is one to consider reading if you have a difficult time relating to some aspects of “The Family: A Proclamation to the World.”
 It is filled with ideas for seeing yourself in the proclamation.

 Our efforts to create, strengthen and heal our family is of vital importance.
 Consider carefully what President Russell M. Nelson has taught:

 Individual progression is fostered in the family, which is ‘central to the Creator’s plan for the eternal destiny of His children.’
 The home is to be God’s laboratory of love and service.

 Our mission is to advance the principles of “The Family: A Proclamation to the World” by providing resources to help individuals find the strength and the desire to progress in this endeavor in their own family.

-Our vision is to encourage a renaissance of successful marriages and family life in which all human life is valued and families flourish.
+Our vision is to help everyone create, strengthen, and heal their families.
+We hope this will encourage a renaissance of successful marriages and family life in which all human life is valued and families flourish.